jonniek/mpv-scripts/README.md

 Show playlist in a readable, navigatable and editable format as an osd_message.
 Cool quirks like filename formatting, saving, loading, shuffling sorting and more included.
 Now with the option to resolve urls to titles!

 ### [Filenavigator](https://github.com/donmaiq/mpv-filenavigator)
 Navigate your local system and open directories or files, or add files to your playlist.
-Linux/MacOS only.

 ### [waifu2x](https://github.com/donmaiq/mpv-waifu2x)
 Take screenshots or convert images with waifu2x upscalling algorithm.